 Home Fire Safety

-Alarms but up to 1/3 of the alarms are not working properly
+1/3 of the alarm's are not functioning properly

-- Place smoke alarms next to bedrooms, inspect every month and replace batteries once a year.
-If a smoke alarm activates with no presence of smoke check battery or clear the opening where the smoke enters for any build up of spider webs, insects or dust.
+- Place smoke alarms next to bedrooms, replace batteries once a year.
+If a smoke alarm activates with no presence of smoke, check the battery or clear the opening where the smoke enters the smoke alarm for any possible build up of spider webs, insects or dust.
+A pressurized can of air spray works best or vacuum cleaner.

-- Practice exit drills in the home ( E.D.I.T.H ) and have a meeting place in front and away from your home.
+- Practice exit drills in the home ( E.D.I.T.H) and have a meeting place in front and away from your home.
+You only have about two minutes to get out !!!!!

-- If the location of your bedroom is on a second floor or higher - Remain Calm, keep door closed, seal the bottom of the door with clothes or blankets.
-Open window, turn the light on and attempt to get someone's attention.
-Call 911 giving the operator your exact location and wait for firefighters to arrive.
-The average response time in Austin is 4-8 minutes.
+- If the location of your bedroom is on a second floor or higher - Remain Calm, keep the door CLOSED seal the bottom of the door with clothes or blankets.
+Open the window, turn the light on and attempt to get someone's attention.
+Call 911 giving the 911 operator your exact location and wait for firefighters to arrive.
+ENCAPSULATE yourself in the safety of your room.

 - When evacuating an area with smoke: Stay Low and GO !
 Because-

-You can Breathe better, You can See better and it's not as Hot
+You can Breathe better, You can See better and it's not as Hot.
+For every

 Major causes of Home fires:

-1. Unattended Cooking - unattended / grease fires - NEVER use water on a grease fire, instead- 1.
-Use a lid to smother it 2.apply baking soda 3. use a fire extinguisher
+1. Unattended Cooking- Unattended / grease fires - NEVER use water to extinguish a grease fire, instead - 1.
+Use a lid to smother it, do not lift the lid too soon, turn off the burner and never move a burning pan 2.
+Apply baking soda

-4. Electrical Equipment - Do not overload electrical outlets, use power strips, surge protectors, limit use of temporary extension cords.
+4. Electrical Equipment- Do not overload electrical outlets, use power strips or surge protectors, limit the use of TEMPORARY extension cords.
 Safely attempt to unplug any electric equipment that is on fire.
+Never plug in a power strip into a second power strip.
+Never use water to extinguish an electrical fire.

 6. Children playing with fire